fabiangreffrath/woof/README.md

    Bug-fix release, fixing the vertical position of the level stats widgets and finale text lines exceeding screen width.
  * 2.3.2 (Oct 19, 2020)
    Bug-fix release, fixing a crash when the second finale text screen is shown.
+ * 3.0.0 (currently under development)
+   Major release, attempting to fix all known texture rendering bugs.
+Also adding support for sounds played at full length and optional player coordinates on the Automap.

 # Contact